oinam/notes/life/religion.md

 > We are not religious.
 We respect everyone’s religious beliefs, faiths, and practices.

-We, however, do not force our kids nor anyone near to us into either believing (or not believeing) in anything.
-If our kids become religious, we will respect that and it is upto them to choose their paths.
+We, however, do not force our kids nor anyone near to us into either believing (or not believing) in anything.
+If our kids become religious, we will respect that and it is up to them to choose their paths.

 In the words of [Carl Sagan](https://en.wikipedia.org/wiki/Carl_Sagan);